Tourvia in 4 clear answers

 Frequently asked questions about Salesforce route planning

 No. Salesforce does not provide route planning in the standard platform.
-RouteForce adds these capabilities as a native managed package.
+Tourvia adds these capabilities as a native managed package.

 Your CRM data stays in Salesforce.
 Route calculations use only the data required for routing, within a documented framework.

 The subscription includes route calculations, hosting, Salesforce compatibility updates, technical support, and new features.
-No per-user fees in the standard up-to-20-user scope.
+Standard pricing covers Salesforce orgs up to 20 users.

-Install the free app in your org, then unlock premium features if you need advanced route optimization for your field team.
+Install Tourvia in your org first, then move to the paid scope if you need advanced route optimization for your field team.

 - Salesforce Maps pricing breakdown: what it really costs →